 Floyd owned and operated Ketterer Realty for fourteen years.
 His reputation for providing excellent service to his customers and homeowners have prepared him well for serving the entire Emerald Isle community as Commissioner.

-In 1993, he was appointed to Carteret County's Board of Adjustments where he continues to serve.
+He was appointed to serve on the Carteret County's Board of Adjustments in 1993, serving 12 years.
 He has served two terms as President of the Emerald Isle Business Association.
 Additionally, he has served as the City Executive for Bank of America in Morehead City as well as the Board of Directors of First Union National Bank in Farmville, North Carolina.
-He has held a North Carolina Real Estate Broker's License since 1988 and continues to be an active member of both the Carteret County and the National Board of Realtors.
+He has held a North Carolina Real Estate Broker's License since 1988.
+Floyd was appointed by the Governor of North Carolina to serve as a Trustee at Carteret Community College and also served as Chairman of the Carteret Community College Foundation Board.

 Candace was elected in November 2015 and is serving her first term as a commissioner.
 She served for 2 years on the Planning Board prior to being elected.
 She also served on the Economic and Development Steering Committee in 2013 where she found her passion for serving her community.